Naresh2022/Simpli_Git_Github_Practice1/README.md

-# Simpli_Git_Github_Practise
+# Simpli_Git_Github_Practice1
-# This is my first repository to practise git & github.This is created on 12th feb 2022
+# This is my first repository to practise git & github.This is created on 13th feb 2022